 Things You Can Bring:

 - Blankets or chair, knee pads to stay comfy while you draw

 - Sunscreen and hat

-- Sketches or inspiration pieces to guide your chalk design (but final chalk designs must be free-hand drawn)
+- Sketches or inspiration pieces to guide your chalk design

 - Plastic to cover artwork during possible rain